Sections of this page:

 In recent weeks, UNC-Chapel Hill joined research universities from around the nation in urging Congress and President Obama to avert the sequester.
 Joseph DeSimone, Director of the Kenan Institute of Private Enterprise and Chancellor’s Eminent Professor of Chemistry at UNC-Chapel Hill, is one of nearly two dozen professors and researchers who recorded a video testimonial asking Washington to avoid making these cuts.

 “University research is big business in North Carolina, ” said Barbara Entwisle, Vice Chancellor of Research at UNC-Chapel Hill.
 “UNC-Chapel Hill alone brings in $767 million annually in research funding—primarily from federal sources.
 If sequestration takes effect we stand to lose $28 million in federal fiscal year 2013.
 A cut of that magnitude could cost the state more than 400 jobs this year and slow the search for new technologies, life-saving medical treatments and promising cures.”

-Here’s just one good example: the cuts threaten UNC pharmacy researcher Jian Liu’s work on a safer blood thinner that could ultimately prevent the import of tainted drugs from China.
+Here’s one example: the cuts threaten UNC pharmacy researcher Jian Liu’s work on a safer blood thinner that could ultimately prevent the import of tainted drugs from China.
 You can learn more in this story from CNN Money.

 In what areas of the University will these cuts be felt?

 Sequestration will affect the University primarily in two areas: federal research funding and federal student aid.